sil-org/policy-on-email-retention/02-body.md

   - Ensure compliance with relevant legal, regulatory, and contractual obligations.

-  - Reduce the volume of stored email data, thereby lowering storage costs and improving system performance.
+  - Reduce the volume of stored email data, thereby lowering administration costs and improving system performance.

   - Minimize the risk associated with retaining unnecessary or outdated information.